liamok19/passwordGeneratorJS/README.md

 1. Decalre variables at the beginning.
 Strings for each category.
 Numbers, Symbols, lowcaseAlphabet and UppercaseAlphabet.
 2. Objective.
 When the user clicks the "Generator button" an alert box pop up and asks the following:
+    1. How many numbers from 8-128 would you like to choose from.
+        1. Window alert.
+User must provide a value within these constraints.
+        2. Window alert.
+User must provide a number with these constraints.
-    1. Would you like Upper case for your PW?
+    2. Would you like Upper case for your PW?
         1. 'ok' - True to push uppercase to be part of the PW.
+        2. 'cancel' - False!
+    3. Would you like Upper case for your PW?
+        1. 'ok' - True to push uppercase to be part of the PW.
+        2. 'cancel' - False!
+    4. Would you like special symbols/characters for your PW?
+        1. 'ok' - True to push uppercase to be part of the PW.
-        2. 'cancel' - False to determine all lower case.
+        2. 'cancel' - False!
-    2. How many numbers from 0-99 would you like to choose from.
-    3. Would you like special symbols/characters for your PW?
+    5. Would you like special symbols/characters for your PW?
-        1. 'y' - yes and it will send you to another category box.
-            1. y (true) is determined by the special characters added into the box.
-        2. 'n' - no (false) it will then move onto the next step.
+        1. 'ok' - True to push uppercase to be part of the PW.
+        2. 'cancel' - False!
-3. Based on the user selection a password will need to generate a PW from 8-128 characters long based on the results above.
+3. Based on the user selection a password will need to be generated containing the categories been pushed and at the length the user chose (between 8-128).

-# passwordGeneratorJS

-## Description
-- The objective was to create a portfolio website using Github pages as a bridge.
-The web page must be web accesible and have a visual treatment review.
-- A wireframe process will need to be created before implementation
-- It was important that this review included a web accesibility and easy access for inclusive purposes.
-- The web page must:
-- - Look good on a mobile device as well as desktop
-- - Should have a navigation at the top.
-When clicking these links it should take you to the relevant section on the page
-- - Should have information about me (a bio)
-- - Should have one main project link that is bigger than the others
-- The biggest hurdle was the mobile responsiveness but once applying the appropriate media query in my CSS file it adapted the page accordingly.

 ## Table of Contents
 - [Strategy](#strategy)